aiijazfatima/dev-heatwave-aws-lakehouse/launch-starter-dbs/launch-starter-dbs.md

-# Launch a starter DB system
+# Launch a Starter DB System

 ## Introduction

-In this lab you will launch a starter DB system.
-A starter DB System is a preconfigured HeatWave DB System with preloaded sample data.
+In this lab you will launch a starter DB System.
+A starter DB System is a preconfigured DB System with preloaded sample data.

 _Estimated Time:_ 15 minutes